The best anti-spyware and anti-malware

 8. Emsisoft Emergency Kit

-A lifesaver if your PC is already infected, but not a preventative tool
+A lifesaver if your PC has already been infected with malware, but not a preventative tool

 Most security software tries to stop malware and spyware getting onto your system.
 Emsisoft Emergency Kit doesn't: it's the 911 call of security software, the app you use when your PC's been poked by something unpleasant.